shashankRanaNW/LAB6_MULTITHREADING_FILES_23-24_TAKEHOME/README.md

 <br>

-The purpose of this lab is to implement a client and server program that uses multi-threading to communicate and share files.
+The purpose of this lab is to implement a client and server program that uses multi-threading to communicate and can share files.

 ## **Take Home**

 For this lab, implement both client and server code, they will both be utilizing **multithreading** to send and receive messages in parallel.
 We will continue using the two types of clients – root clients and normal clients that we introduced in the previous lab.

 ### **client.c**

 - The client will take in IP address, port through CLI arguments in the format: `./a.out <ip_address> <port>` and connect to the server.
+Here the ip_address and port numbers are that of the server.

 - A `<username>@<ip_address>|<authority>\n` will be sent to the server as the first message after the server accepts the connection (Details in the example at the bottom).
 Note carefully that the client  includes `\n` along with the `<username>@<ip_address>|<authority>\n` sent!
   * Assume that this is ALWAYS the first communication that any client would compulsorily do to make your life easier :)
   * The <username> will be a single word without spaces or special characters.
   * The <ip_address> is the machine's ip address.
+Ensure you pick it and put it exactly in ip_address format (e.g., 10.1.19.200) (0.5 mark)
   * The <authority> specifies whether it's a root user identified by sending "r" or a normal user identified by sending "n".
+  * Example of details sent by alice can be : `alice@10.1.19.200|r\n`.

+- If a root user connects, the server will expect the very next message to be the password.
+The client will send the password in the format: `<password>\n`.
+* E.g., [cli] user123\n

-- The client will be referred to by this `<username>@<ip_address>`.
+- The client will be referred to by this `<username>@<ip_address>` in any communication.

 - The client will take input through stdin and send it to the server.